denniswon/magic-passport/GAS_OPTIMIZATION.md

 ### **Implementing Changes**

-- **Fork the `develop` branch** of the Biconomy repository.
+- **Fork the `develop` branch** of the Passport repository.
 This ensures your updates are built on the latest features and fixes, preventing overlap with existing main branch plans.
 - Maintain code clarity and documentation through your optimizations.

 ### **Testing and Validation**